Leicester and Ealing to join women's Premier 15s

 It added that the selection panel "made a strong recommendation to explore how greater geographical spread can be provided in the league".

-The RFU is "working to develop a solution" for clubs that applied but have not been offered a place in the league
+The RFU is "working to develop a solution" for clubs that applied but have not been offered a place in the league.

 - The gripping story of Sepp Blatter's rise and fall: Explore how football became synonymous with scandal